ifsheldon/IntroToFeaturesOfRust/pre/src/engineering_features.md

 But, beside this extreme case, we can use `unsafe` to get rid of some overhead.

-And one basic rule is that `unsafe`-quanlified functions can only be used in `unsafe` blocks.
+And one basic rule is that `unsafe`-qualified functions can only be used in `unsafe` blocks.

 ```rust,editable
 pub fn main(){